MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/System-Requirements-for-Microsoft-Dynamics-NAV.md

 ms.assetid: 014e3285-02be-459c-9a54-eae45ea71e04

 ---
-# System Requirements for Microsoft Dynamics NAV 2017
+# System Requirements for Microsoft Dynamics NAV TENERIFE
 The following sections list the minimum hardware and software requirements to install and run [!INCLUDE[navnowlong](includes/navnowlong_md.md)]. **Minimum** means that later versions \(such as SP1, SP2, or R2 versions\) of a required software product are also supported.

 **Client components**